 “This is super beautiful!
 This will surely become popular online!”

 It is the verb form of the abbreviation of Google.
-So used just as a verb, ググる means searching for something online.
-Then recently, it has become even shorter by using only the word’s consonants.
+So when used just as a verb, ググる means to search for something online.
+Recently, it has become even shorter by using only the consonants of the word.

 (Chotto matte Gugutte miru.)